-- ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes. - 5.
-Child protection is part of the safeguarding process.
-It focuses on protecting individual children identified as suffering from, or likely to suffer, significant harm.
-This includes child protection procedures which detail how to respond to concerns about a child. - 6.
-We recognise that harm also means where a child or young person witnesses harm to another. - 7.
-Safeguarding children is everyone's responsibility.
-Everyone who comes into contact with children and families has a role to play. - 8.
-The purpose of this policy is to inform staff, parents, volunteers and governors about St Andrews CE High School for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 9.
-We recognise that all adults, including temporary staff, volunteers and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 10.
-All staff members believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 11.
+7. We recognise that harm also means where a child or young person witnesses harm to another.

+- 8. Safeguarding children is everyone's responsibility.
+Everyone who comes into contact with children and families has a role to play. - 9.
+The purpose of this policy is to inform staff2, parents, volunteers, and governors about St Andrew's for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out. - 10.
+We recognise that all adults, including temporary staff, volunteers, and governors, have a full and active part to play in protecting children from harm and that the child's welfare is our paramount concern. - 11.
+All staff members believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - 12.
 We will also empower and support our staff where they have concerns for the safety of children and young people who do not attend our school / setting.